sanilmittal/nlte-corr/README.md

 Required packages to install for NLTE MPIA (nlte_mpia.py): re, csv, selenium

-They can be installed using pip.
+These packages can be installed using pip.

-Download the Python files.
+Download the Python files either directly or using the green Code button on the top right then "Download ZIP".
+Unzip the file in your folder of choice.

+Run the file in your favorite Python compiler after changing the input file names.

 Usage for nlte_inspect.py
 -----